 Since the initial outbreak of COVID-19, the novel (new) coronavirus identified late last year in China, Lompoc Valley Medical Center has participated regularly in Santa Barbara County and statewide updates and planning calls along with other regional hospitals and clinics.

-LVMC Cancels Support Groups, Lectures through May
+LVMC Cancels Support Groups, Lectures for 2020

 We are making this very difficult decision to protect public health and the health and safety of our staff, patients and visitors.

 With Flu season approaching, many people may be concerned about being able to tell the difference between whether they have contracted influenza (flu) virus or have COVID-19.
 Both are respiratory illnesses that are contagious and both are caused by infection.
 COVID-19, which many may now know, is caused by a person becoming infected with the new (or novel) coronavirus called SARS-CoV-2.

 Wearing a Mask Helps Fight the Spread of Coronavirus

 The arrival of the novel coronavirus has introduced a cascade of concerns into modern-day society.
 At the forefront of these concerns is how to keep yourself safe while trying to navigate the new landscape of the world.